| -------------

 simply want to make more profit and they don't really care about things like high reliablity.

-I have committed ET Web Hosting to NOT overloading (overselling) our
+I have committed ET Web Hosting to NOT overselling our

 shared servers with too many customers.
 At ET Web Hosting, profit